 Do you ever look at yourself in the mirror and wish something was different?
 Maybe you want thinner thighs, a bigger chest, or a smaller waist.
 If any of these thoughts sound familiar, you aren’t alone.
 A shocking number of women are unhappy with their bodies.

-- According to DoSomething.org, 91% of women are unhappy with their bodies
+Studies show that up to 91% of women are unhappy with their bodies.

 The numbers may vary, but the message is clear – women in America don’t like the way they look.